-The eight aperture blades create soft, pleasing blurry backgrounds and make your subject pop.
+The eight aperture blades create soft, pleasing bokeh that makes your subject pop.
 The lens features an ultrasonic motor for fast autofocus and performs well in low light.

-The 85mm is small and lightweight, making it easier to take with you while traveling.
+The 85mm is small and lightweight, making it easier to take on your travels.
 It offers great value for the money but doesn’t come with any weather sealing, so it probably won’t be a suitable option for those who do a lot of outdoor shooting.

 The lens features Optical Image Stabilization, which reduces shaky and blurry effects in the images, making it a perfect choice if you are shooting without a tripod.
 It’s solidly built to withstand rough handling, dust, and moisture if you are shooting outdoors.